How to spend a weekend in Brussels, Belgium, on a budget! Including plenty of chocolate, museums, and architecture.

 5. Eat Belgian Fries

-Our unhealthy eating continued when we tasted the classic Belgian fries from Belgian Frites.
+Our food adventures continued when we tasted the classic Belgian fries from Belgian Frites.

 The fries were crispy yet soft, and deliciously salty.

-I was lucky that one of my friends spoke French so she helped us order and navigate around all of Brussels, as french is as common as the native Flemish.
+I was lucky that one of my friends spoke French so she helped us order and navigate around all of Brussels.
+French is just as common as the native language of Belgium, Flemish.

 Belgium is actually the creator of fries, not the French.
 Another great place to try classic Belgian fries is Fritland.